DavidCalebChaparroOrozco/Daily-Projects/README.md

       - Analyzed cluster characteristics by personality type

   This analysis provided valuable insights into behavioral differences between personality types and demonstrated how machine learning can effectively classify individuals based on their social habits.
 The interactive dashboard offers an intuitive way to explore complex behavioral patterns.
+* Day 437: �️ Fairy Tale NER System with spaCy 🧙‍♂️

+  Today, I developed a Fairy Tale Named Entity Recognition (NER) system using spaCy, implementing custom entity patterns and visualization for fairy tale elements.
+The project focuses on identifying and classifying specific entities commonly found in fairy tales and mythological stories.
+Below are the key highlights:

+  - **Custom Entity Recognition**: The system extends spaCy's NER capabilities with specialized patterns for fairy tale entities including characters, magical creatures, kingdoms, spells, and magical objects.
+The EntityRuler pipeline component matches these patterns before standard NER processing.

+  - **Visualization System**: Implemented a comprehensive HTML visualization using spaCy's displaCy, with custom color coding for different entity types.
+The output includes both the annotated text and structured JSON data of identified entities.

+  - **Entity Categories**: Defined five distinct entity categories with examples:
+    - CHARACTER (e.g., Snow White, King Arthur)
+    - MAGICAL_CREATURE (e.g., dragon, Humbaba)
+    - KINGDOM (e.g., Camelot)
+    - SPELL (e.g., Bippity Boppity Boo)
+    - MAGICAL_OBJECT (e.g., Excalibur, golden shoe)

+  - **Analysis Capabilities**: The system provides both individual text analysis and batch processing of JSON files, generating entity reports with counts per category.
+The visualization includes metadata and analysis results in an interactive HTML format.

+  - **Example Integration**: Included functionality to process and visualize example fairy tale texts from a JSON file, demonstrating the system's ability to handle multiple stories and extract their key elements.

+  This project was an excellent exercise in custom NLP pipeline development and information visualization.
+I gained practical experience in configuring spaCy's entity recognition system, creating custom patterns, and developing user-friendly visual outputs.
+The system effectively demonstrates how domain-specific NER can be implemented to analyze specialized text corpora like fairy tales and mythological stories.